swatishree26/assignment-UP/README.md

 ### Dummy data for project
-* Create database - "fooddetails"
+* Create database - "fooddetails" from dummy_data.sql on sql server
 * Complete all the steps under run flask
 * Run the sql script(dummy_data.sql) on sql server
 * Edit sql pass credentials in config.py (/instance)